exogen/react-overflow-indicator/README.md

 <td valign="top" valign="top" rowspan="1">

 Indicator to render when scrolling is allowed in the requested direction.
-If given a function, it will be passed the overflow state and its result will be rendered.
+If given a function, it will be passed the overflow state and and object containing the `viewport` ref (you can use the `refs` parameter to render an indicator that is also a button that scrolls the viewport).

 </td>
 </tr>